Close Modal

 Seven superb short stories from the bestselling author of Charlie and the Chocolate Factory and The BFG

-The Wonderful Story of Henry Sugar is coming soon to Netflix!
+The Wonderful Story of Henry Sugar is a Netflix Original film!

 Meet the boy who can talk to animals and the man who can see with his eyes closed.
 And find out about the treasure buried deep underground.
 A clever mix of fact and fiction, this collection also includes how master storyteller Roald Dahl became a writer.
 With Roald Dahl, you can never be sure where reality ends and fantasy begins.
 "All the tales are entrancing inventions." —Publishers Weekly